-people that they are going to generate and sell the power to the city and shave their costs.
-Whoever these customers are, he said, should take the estimates to Prairie Land Electric and find out the real figures.
+ate and sell the power to the city and shave their costs.
+Whoever these the estimates to Prairie Land Electric and find out the real figures.

 These turbines aren't inside city limits? asked Dr. Anderson.
 Two of them that are proposed, said Mr. Castle, are inside city limits.